 Michelle Erard

-Michelle has performed in works by Angie Hauser, Marilyn Sylla, Barbie Diewald, Rujeko Dumbutshena, Bill Walters, Tomaz Simatovic, Sonia Olla, Alejandro Granados, and Diadie Bathily, and with the companies Los Flamencos, Alma Flamenca, and Afriky Lolo.
-Her work has been presented at Smith College, the University of New Mexico, Tricklock Company, and venues in St. Louis, MO, Albuquerque, NM, Santa Fe, NM, Northampton, MA, and Providence, RI.
+Michelle’s work has been presented at Smith College, the University of New Mexico, Tricklock Company, and venues in St. Louis, MO, Albuquerque and Santa Fe, NM, Northampton, MA, and Providence, RI.
+She has performed in works by Angie Hauser, Marilyn Sylla, Barbie Diewald, Rujeko Dumbutshena, Bill Walters, Tomaz Simatovic, Sonia Olla, Alejandro Granados, and Diadie Bathily, and with the companies Los Flamencos, Alma Flamenca, and Afriky Lolo.

 Recent Projects